mcclow12/writeups/README.md

 I was teaching myself some classical statistics and was a bit puzzled as to what was meant by "degrees of freedom" (dimension) or how the F distribution arose in F-tests and ANOVA.
 This writeup is a treatment of these topics with a geometrical flavor using norms, vector spaces, and projection operators rather than matrix manipulations.

 ### SVM
-Rewrote the objective in terms of distance - makes the maximum margin classifier aspect of the SVM a little more clear and makes it obvious which vectors are support vectors.
+Rewrote the objective in terms of distance, which makes the maximum margin classifier aspect of the SVM a little more clear and makes it obvious which vectors are support vectors.
 Additionally, derived the property that the weight vector is a linear combination of support vectors using a simple geometric argument and avoiding the use of Lagrange multipliers.

 ### PCA